 Migration will be per department and take place from November 1, 2021 through March 31, 2022.
 OIT is requesting to attend an all-staff meeting for each department and using 10-15 minutes to review how to use softphones and answer any questions at that time.
 Departments have an opportunity to sign up for their migration date by selecting a date here.
 During this time, the department will be migrated over from physical to softphone capabilities.
 Departments that have not signed up for migration date by February 1, 2022, will automatically be assigned a forced migration date.

 Individual users who currently have an extension, will be migrated over to MS Teams softphones when their department identifies a date/time.
-After a department has been migrated over, requests for new users (extensions) may be requested by submitting a ticket to the Help Desk.
+After a department has been migrated over, requests for new users (extensions) may be requested by submitting a ticket to the Service Desk.
 New users/extensions will need to meet any previous Cisco requirements until April 2022, and requests may be delayed as prioritization of departments migrating will take place over new requests.

 What do I do with my existing physical phone?